 Love one another as I have loved you.
 (John 15:12)

 All aspects of school life are underpinned by the belief that God loves everyone as an individual so we should love and respect others and love ourselves as God loves us.
-The vision was developed from a parent and school survey where questions were asked to discover the best of Hope Hamilton and what the school means to everyone.
+The vision was developed from a parent and school survey, during a time of lockdown, when questions were asked to discover the best of Hope Hamilton and what the school means to everyone.
+It was a great time to reflect on the best bits of school that we were missing out on at home!

 This graphic was developed by school and Church leaders and through the talents of the PCC Secretary Wai Wing Wan to help everyone understand and remember our school Christian vision.
 It was important to present the vision as a graphic so everyone can understand it equally as there are many different languages spoken by school families and different faiths are practiced.

-The purple words are the school learner qualities and the blue words, an interpretation of the survey responses, describe how we live out the vision.
+The purple words are the school learner qualities and the blue words, an interpretation of the survey responses, describe the values by which we live out the vision.
 The vine represents the Trust the school belongs to and the grapes are because we are fruitful as learners and as people.

 Hamilton is a diverse area where people live in harmony and appreciation of the things that make us different and the things we have in common.
 The whole school curriculum is designed to enable children to love one another as they grow to become citizens and custodians of our world.
 Love is a strong verb and not one we use lightly!
 It's more than being kind and nice to each other - love is a challenge and makes a profound difference in the world.